dogweather/forkful/content/en/python/testing-and-debugging/using-a-debugger.md

 title: Using a debugger
 ---

-{{< edit_this_page >}}

-## What & Why?
-"Using a debugger" is about stepping through your Python code to uncover bugs and understand behavior.
-We do it because it's a heck of a lot easier than just guessing where things went wrong, and it saves us hours of print statement purgatory.

 ## How to:
 Let's break down using `pdb`, Python's built-in debugger.
 Imagine a file, `buggy.py`, with a sneaky bug: